Lower School

 Creating, writing, and solving world problems help students explain their work and share their ideas with others.

-• Science / Health
+• Science

-Each unit of study additionally provides unique cross-curricular collaboration opportunities, including through music, art, library research, and language arts.
+Each unit of study additionally provides unique cross-curricular collaboration opportunities, including music, art, library research, and language arts.

 The focus in lower grades Spanish is placed on developing oral communication and conversation skills.
 Songs, stories, games, poems, and props are used to encourage children to participate actively in speaking the language.
 T.P.R.
 (Total Physical Response) Storytelling, a method that permits immediate comprehension of the input as students listen to and mimic the phrases in the target language, is used in grades 1 - 5.
 Students enact dialogues and readings, focus on conversational skills and expand their knowledge of Hispanic countries through poetry, songs, and readings.

-In first grade Spanish a broader variety of vocabulary is introduced through songs and games.
-Students learn about animals, days of the week, months, the weather, seasons and more.
+In first grade, Spanish a broader variety of vocabulary is introduced through songs and games.
+Students learn about animals, days of the week, months, the weather, seasons, and more.

 • Social Studies

-List of 6 members.
+List of 9 members.

 • Photo of Jennifer Vanoli